pedrocrisp/Wetlab-Protocols/RiboZero.md

   * *It is important to accuratly determine concentration for correct adjustment of rRNA removal solution ratio to sample*

 ## Prepare Beads
-2. Equilibrate magnegtic beads to room temperature, vortex, take 112.5 ul aliquots and wash twice.
 1. Per reaction place 112.5 ul bead aliquit in RNase free tube/plate and place on magnet for 1 min or until solution clears
 2. Aspirate supertatant, remove from magnet and resuspend in 225 ul RNase free water.
 3. Repeat for a total of 2 washes
 4. Aspirate water and resuspend in 32.5 ul of Magnetic bead resuspension solution, vortex or pipette to homogonise.
   1. optional: add 0.5 ul of RiboGuard RNase Inhibitor
 5. Store at RT

-3.

 ## Binding
 1. In a 0.2 ml PCR tube combine: